AlpAydinoglu/sverification/README.md

 ## Functionality

-The library can be used to verify stability of linear complementarity systems.
+The library can be used to verify stability of linear complementarity systems with neural network controllers.

 ## Examples